Keziah038/SpaceExplorer/README.md

 SVG Backgrounds — For twinkling starfield

-NASA Data — Planet info & images
+Nasa Data - Planet info & images

 ---

-Made with 💙 and curiosity for the cosmos
+Made with 💙 & curiosity for the cosmos....
-🚀 Designed & Developed by Keziah Mariam Raison
+🚀Designed & developed by: Keziah Mariam Raison
----